Thomas Brooks.

 -Puritan, Anglican

 Thomas Brooks was a Puritan pastor and chaplain in the Navy.
 After his military career ended, he returned to London to become an Anglican priest at a local church, Thomas Apostle's.
 He was famed for being chosen as a preacher before the House of Commons in 1648.
 In 1662, the English Parliament passed the Act of Uniformity, which enforced the use of a book of common prayer and required people to attend Anglican services once a week.
 Brooks disagreed with the Act and refused to comply, so he lost his preaching license and, thus, his job.
 He continued to preach anyway at a congregation at Moorfields.
-Brooks lost his first wife, Martha Burgess, in 1676.
+Brooks lost his first wife, Martha, in 1676.
 He wrote, “She was always best with God in a corner.
 She has many a whole day been pouring out her soul before God for the nation, for Zion, and the great concerns of her soul.”
 He later married a young woman named Patience Cartwright.
-Brooks was buried in Bunhill Fields, London’s famous nonconformist cemetery, when he died.
+When he died, Brooks was buried in Bunhill Fields, London’s famous nonconformist cemetery.
 Those who did not submit to or conform to the governance of the state church, such as John Bunyan, were buried there.
 Thomas Brooks is best known for his work, Precious Remedies Against Satan, where he covers 12 of Satan’s devices to draw the soul away from sin and, in turn, their remedies.
 Read more at A Puritan’s Mind.

 What is a Puritan? by John Geree (webpage) - a Puritan honored God above all and gave everyone his due under God.
 His first care was to serve God; therein, he did not do what was good on his own but in God’s sight, making the word of God the rule of his worship.
 He highly esteemed order in the House of God but would not under color of that submit to superstitious rites, which are superfluous and perish in their use.